lgoodstin/LaTeraGoodstin/README.md

 # LaTera Goodstin
 IT Support Protfoilo
-Welcome to my IT Support Portfolio.
 This repository showcases my hands-on technical experience, troubleshooting skills, and device repair work as an aspiring IT Support Specialist and Technology Professional.

 I hold a degree in Computer Information Systems and have practical experience diagnosing, repairing, and maintaining laptops, smartphones, and other devices.
 My goal is to deliver reliable technical support, solve complex hardware/software issues, and continuously grow within the tech industry.